shopware/docs/guides/integrations-api/general-concepts/partial-data-loading.md

 # Partial Data Loading

-Partial Data Loading allows you to select specific fields of an entity to be returned by the API.
+`Partial data loading` allows you to select specific fields of an entity to be returned by the API.
 This can be useful if you only need a few fields of an entity and don't want to load the whole entity.
 This can reduce the response size and improve the performance of your application.

 ### Partial Data Loading vs Includes